When

 Fernanda Paiva de Morais, UFSC, Brazil

-Anderson Wedderhoff Spengler, Universidade Federal de Santa Catarina (UFSC), Brazil
+Anderson Wedderhoff Spengler, UFSC, Brazil

-André Pierre Mattei, SENAI-PE Institute of Innovation (ISI-TICs), Brazil
+Andre Pierre Mattei, SENAI-PE (ISI-TICs), Brazil

-Carlos Alberto Rios Brito Jr., Universidade Federal do Maranhão (UFMA), Brazil
+Carlos Alberto Rios Brito Jr., UFMA, Brazil

 Cesar Augusto Missio Marcon, PUCRS, Brazil